angr/angr-doc/docs/solver.md

 6
 ```

-From this we can see that `eval` is a general purpose method to convert any bitvector into a python primitive while respecting the integrity of the state.
+From this we can see that `eval` is a general purpose method to convert any bitvector into a Python primitive while respecting the integrity of the state.
-This is why we use `eval` to convert from concrete bitvectors to python ints, too!
+This is why we use `eval` to convert from concrete bitvectors to Python ints, too!

 Also note that the x and y variables can be used in this new state despite having been created using an old state.
 Variables are not tied to any one state, and can exist freely.